jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/vulnerabilities.md

   was found and is still
   open; that is,
   not yet remediated.
+- **Remediation %:**
+  The percentage of closed
+  vulnerabilities of that type.
 - **Locations:** The name of
   one specific file where the
   type of vulnerability was found.